IUS-CS/BearsOnUnicycles/README.md

 Travis CI will be used for the project to continuously test code via unit testing as well as other class-level and build level tests that will be passed before changes are allowed to be made.

+### Credit:

+## Spritesheets:
+- All spritesheets were used as test characters and were used from Diego Sanches, a graphic designer who designed these sprite for Superinteressante, a Brazilian magazine.
+Diego's work can be found at: diegosanches.com